What's New On This Page?

 Prisojnik (also the alternative name is used: Prisank) is one of the greatest mountains of Julian Alps.
 It is far from being the highest one, but it makes a great impact with its broadness and massiveness.
-Approaching the mountain, because of its big western window in walls, you have a feeling that a great Cyclope is watching you.
+When approaching the mountain, you have due to its big western rock window a feeling that a great Cyclope is watching you.
 But actually Prisojnik has two "eyes".
-The other window is more eastwards, like a gothic cathedral, and even higher than the western one, but a little bit hidden among vertical walls.
+The other rock window is more eastwards, like a gothic cathedral, and even higher than the western one, but a little bit hidden among vertical walls.

-It is interesting to observe a special phaenomenon, when the sun is shining through the mountain.
+It is interesting to observe a special phaenomenon, when the sun is shining through the mountain, through its western window.
 But this is rare.
 I read that each year on February 1st around noon and on November 9th around 11 a.m. you can observe from the road on Vršič the sun shining through the front window - if nice weather, of course.

 The mountain consists of several peaks.
-On the West Kraj Sten (2348 m) falls vertically towards Vrsic Pass.
+On the West Kraj Sten (2348 m) falls vertically towards Vršič Pass.
 Towards the South, Prisojnik sends high rocky and on the bottom grassy slopes down to Trenta Valley.
 Towards the East a long crest goes, consisting of several peaks and towers: Zvoniki (2472 m), Zadnji Prisojnik (2392 m).
 On Škrbina saddle the Prisojnik massif connects to Razor (2601 m).
 And towards the North, like most mountains in Julian Alps, also Prisojnik has a huge north face.
-These walls are divided on two parts by a ridge, consisting a few peaks.
-One of them is Hudicev Steber (Devil's Pillar), an interesting tower for climbers.
-Neighbouring to it is the Hudicev Zleb (Devil's Couloir), a narrow, steep gorge, where a few years ago a tragedy happened - six climbers died on a sunny June day, swept by an avalanche.
-Even more towards the North there are fore-summits: Golicica, 2078m and Prednja glava, 1684m.
+These walls are divided on two parts by a ridge, consisting of a few peaks.
+One of them is Hudičev Steber (Devil's Pillar), an interesting tower for climbers.
+Neighbouring to it is the Hudičev Žleb (Devil's Couloir), a narrow, steep gorge, where a few years ago a tragedy happened - six climbers died on a sunny June day, swept by an avalanche.
+Even more towards the North there are fore-summits: Goličica, 2078 m and Prednja glava, 1684 m.
 The latter is often visited in winter by ice cascades climbers.
+East of the North ridge a lonesome, high basin lies, called V Škednju.
+Nobody comes there, only rare climbers, seeking solitude.
+But from that basin the climb on top is also possible.

 Red spots are mountains which have own pages on SP.

-Arriving from the South, the road brings you to Vrsic through a beautiful Soca Valley.
-Soca is certainly one of the most beautiful rivers in Europe.
+Arriving from the South, the road brings you to Vršič through the beautiful Soča Valley.
+Soča is certainly one of the most beautiful rivers in Europe.
 Its turquoise colour is unique and also its liveliness and beautiful neighbouring landscape will attract your attention.

 Julijske Alpe - Triglav.
 Planinska zveza Slovenije.
 1:20000